Introduction (384-194 BC)

 Aristotle (384-322 BC) declared Thales of Miletus (c.624-c.546 BC) to be the first philosopher because he sought to replace mythological interpretations of the Universe with rational explanations.
 Thales believed that all things originate from and return to water, and that Earth is a flat disc floating on an infinite ocean from which Thales apparently deduced that earthquakes occur when Earth is rocked by waves.
 The story that he predicted within a year the solar eclipse that occurred during the Battle of the Halys River (28 May 585 BC) between the Medes and the Lydians is ancient, but its basis is doubtful.
 His emergence nevertheless marks the start of the period when oriental myth and science began to be transformed into Greek geometry, astronomy and cosmology.

-Anaximander of Miletus (c.610-c.546 BC) held that the abstract apeiron (indefinite, infinite, boundless, unlimited) as the origin of the Universe.
+Anaximander of Miletus (c.586-c.525 BC) held that the abstract apeiron (indefinite, infinite, boundless, unlimited) as the origin of the Universe.
 He conceived the world as being subject to a rule of law that imposes a balance upon warring opposites.
 The world process thus begins when opposites are separated out to generate the hot and the cold, the dry and the wet.
 Earth, sea and sky take shape and huge wheels of fire are formed to produce the Sun, Moon and stars.
 He believed Earth to be a cylinder with a height one-third of its diameter, at rest at the centre of the infinite, equally balanced in every direction.
 He revolutionised astronomy by treating the paths of the Sun and Moon as great circles passing beneath Earth.
 He is credited with introducing the gnomon into Greece and with being the first to draw a map of Earth.
 He also suggested an evolutionary theory that had the first human beings generated from a sort of embryo floating in the sea.

 Anaximenes of Miletus (c.585-c.528 BC) also composed a world system based on an infinite or unlimited principle, which he identified as air.
 The cosmos consists of air, which when rarefied becomes fire, and when condensed becomes progressively wind, cloud, water, earth and stone.
 From these lesser divinities all other things are formed.
 He believed that Earth was at the centre of things and that the Sun and Moon had been formed out of fire.
 Anaximenes’ astronomy is retrograde from Anaximander’s, but his theory of condensation and rarefaction had a lasting influence.